alialbaali/Noto/README.md

 * Support for devices with API 21 (Lollipop) and up.
 * No explicit permissions are required.
 * All data are stored locally on the device.
-* Support for English, Turkish, Arabic, Indonesian, Russian, Spanish, and French languages.
+* Support for English, Turkish, Arabic, Indonesian, Czech, German, Italian, Spanish, and French languages.
 * Material You (Material 3) support.
+* Navigating to the top when clicking on the top app bar.

 ### Folders